 The population of around 10 million are spread across Sweden’s regions: Norrland in the north, Svealand in the centre, and Götaland in the south.
-Hundreds of islands are easily accessible by boat.
-The Archipelago of Gothenburg is a favourite tourist attraction.
-Whether you want to see the Northern Lights, go skiing, wander botanical gardens or hit the shops, Sweden is perfect.
+Hundreds of islands are easily accessible by boat and the Archipelago of Gothenburg is a favourite tourist attraction.

 An ideal base for travelling around Europe, Sweden borders both Norway and Finland, and is close to Denmark.
 Locals primarily speak Swedish and Finnish, but English is widely spoken too, and the currency is the Swedish krona.

 To study in Sweden as an international student, you will have to apply through the Swedish admissions website with an application form, evidence of your eligibility and proficiency in English, and meet the entry requirements of the qualification.
 You can choose a maximum of four bachelor’s programmes to apply to.
 Ensure you consult the individual universities for application procedures and deadlines.

 However, for those who are finishing their secondary school studies, the deadline to apply for autumn places at Swedish undergraduate programmes is the previous January.
 Selection happens in March and many places will be taken by the time you get your results, although you may be offered a place if there is still availability.
 These are the best universities in Sweden based on the Times Higher Education World University Rankings 2018.

 Karolinska Institute prides itself on its world-class medical research.
 It frequently ranks as one of the best and most prestigious universities in the world to study medicine.

 Based in Solna, near the city of Stockholm, the university was founded in 1810 to train army surgeons.
 It has since expanded to include two campuses – the second is in Flemingsberg, further south of Stockholm.